 There are many ways to meet the Global Experience Requirement (GER).
-However, the expenses for Global Study Trips and Social Innovation Study Trips, as well as participation in the Stanford Tsinghua Exchange Program (STEP), can be added to the cost of attendance.
+You may add the expenses for Global Study Trips and Social Innovation Study Trips, as well as participation in the Stanford Tsinghua Exchange Program (STEP), to the cost of attendance.
 The expenses may range more or less than the amounts stated above.
-The actual expense will only be added to your cost of attendance when the Financial Aid Office is informed how a student intends to fulfill their GER.
-Stanford GSB will provide financial aid for students using a Global Study Trip, Social Innovation Study Trip, or STEP to fulfill their GER in the form of fellowship and loans.
-Other options to meet the global experience requirement are not included in the cost of attendance, such as Global Management Immersion Experience (GMIX), but may be subsidized by Stanford GSB.
+The actual expense will be added to your cost of attendance only when the Financial Aid Office is informed how a student intends to fulfill your GER.
+Stanford GSB will provide financial aid for students using a Global Study Trip, Social Innovation Study Trip, or STEP to fulfill your GER in the form of fellowship and loans.
+Other options to meet the global experience requirement are not included in the cost of attendance, such as Global Management Immersion Experience (GMIX) and Global Seminars, but may be subsidized by Stanford GSB.

-The Standard budget does not include the cost of a personal computer for the MBA Program.
-During the two year program, you may finance a computer purchase with a loan up to $2,500.
+The standard budget does not include the cost of a personal computer for the MBA Program.
+During the two-year program, you may finance a computer purchase with a loan of up to $2,500.